-The Building Connection Guidelines PDF file (773 KB) provide detailed information for developers, designers, and builders.
-In addition, the Energy Utility System By-law 9552 PDF file (318 KB) describes the legal requirements for new buildings.
+The Neighbourhood Energy Utility Connectivity Guidelines and Requirements PDF file (822 KB) provide detailed information for developers, designers, and builders on the technical requirements for connecting to the NEU as well as the permit review process.
+In addition, the Energy Utility System By-law 9552 PDF file (318 KB) describes the legal requirements for new buildings and lists all relevant levies and charges (see Schedule C of the by-law).

 Development review process

-At the rezoning or development permit stage, each building is reviewed to determine if it will connect to the neighbourhood energy utility.
+At the rezoning or development permit stage, each building is reviewed by NEU staff to determine if it will connect to the neighbourhood energy utility.

-The building review ensures there is sufficient space in a suitable location for the energy transfer station room, and that utility pipe entry points are appropriately located for connection between the utility system and the new building.
+The review at this stage ensures there is sufficient space in a suitable location for the energy transfer station room, and that utility pipe entry points are appropriately located for connection between the utility system and the new building.

 Building permit requirements